Sourdough Starter Instructions

 - Place your jar on some scales, empty the pot of starter into it then zero the scales.
 If you can’t zero your scales, just write down the weight.

 - Add 40g of strong bread flour, 40ml of warm water (avoid highly chlorinated water) and stir until you have a smooth paste.

 - Put a top on and place the container in a warm place.
 A sunny window sill, airing cupboard or shelf above a radiator works.
-You’re aiming for something at least 21-29c, a bit warmer is OK to kick it off, but not too hot.
+You’re aiming for around 29c, a bit warmer is OK to kick it off, but not too hot.
+Any colder and the yeast will be less active or become dormant.

 - Keep checking to look for bubbling to start, it could take just an hour at mid-twenties Celsius, or may take a day or two if the temperature is very low.

-- When you see activity return to step 3 above and repeat with equal quantities, 40g/40ml again, or 100g/100ml, flour & water to build it up so you have enough to bake with.
+- When you see activity return to step 3 above and repeat with equal quantities, 40g/40ml again, or 100g/100ml, flour & water once or twice a day to build it up so you have enough to bake with.

 - Once the starter is established, (bubbling and increasing in volume) you can start to feed it once or twice a day.
 Hold back half to refresh, then use the rest in a sourdough recipe.

 We have a list of frequently asked questions with answers; click here to read it.